 LSE Students’ Union is a democratic organisation.
 Elections happen twice a year and are the best way to have your say on how your Union is run.
 Students are elected to lead the Students' Union and to represent members on different boards and committees in the School.

-More than 3,500 students voted in one or both elections this year (Michaelmas Term and Lent Term) - making turnout at LSE around 26% higher than most other universities.
-Next year, can you help make it even higher?
+More than 3,500 students voted in one or both elections in 2013/14 (Michaelmas Term and Lent Term) - making turnout at LSE around 26% and higher than most other universities.
+This year, can you help make it even higher?